 Apartment demand is driven by a combination of economic and demographic forces including job growth, household formations, and changes in the U.S. homeownership rate.
 Lost wages due to the COVID-19 pandemic resulted in a demand for more affordable housing inventory.
 Urban submarkets were impacted more than suburban submarkets as amenities normally associated with urban living became limited (i.e. entertainment, restaurants/bars, public transit) and people desired areas with more living space as they began spending more time at home.
-Student housing properties were also challenged by the pandemic, as many universities opted to utilize remote learning options.
-The multi-family sector has already began to stabilize and is expected to hit a full recovery by 2022 as the economy rebounds.
+These markets are expected to hit a steady recovery pace as more workers return to the office.
+The multi-family sector as a whole is stabilizing and declining vacancy rates are expected over the next year.
 The recovery is expected to be led by the suburban submarkets through 2021.

-The national apartment vacancy rate decreased from 4.5% in the first quarter 2021 to 3.8% in the second quarter, as reported by RealPage.
-This can be attributed to moderate growth in the more affordable markets.
-Additional growth is expected to be driven by the improving economy and additional fiscal stimulus.
-The vacancy rate of the Account's apartment properties decreased to 6.1% in the second quarter of 2021 as compared to 7.5% in the prior quarter, driven by several new leases, particularly in several Florida area markets, as well as the acquisition of a student housing property that is 99.6% leased.
+The national apartment vacancy rate decreased from 3.8% in the second quarter of 2021 to 2.9% in the third quarter, as reported by RealPage.
+This can be attributed to moderate growth in the more affordable markets, although urban submarkets are beginning to show recovery as well.
+Additional growth is expected to be driven by the improving economy.
+The vacancy rate of the Account's apartment properties decreased to 5.4% in the third quarter of 2021 as compared to 6.1% in the prior quarter, notably driven by the increased leasing at the Account's student housing properties.

-As of June 30, 2021, the Account's rents from multifamily tenants were not materially affected by the COVID-19 pandemic, but the duration of the effects of the COVID-19 pandemic remain unknown.
+As of September 30, 2021, the Account's rents from multifamily tenants were not materially affected by the COVID-19 pandemic, but the duration of the effects of the COVID-19 pandemic remain unknown.
 Additionally, if tenants vacate due to lease expirations, redeployment of the vacated space may be challenging in the near term due to unfavorable leasing conditions.
 Rent concessions for new and existing tenants have moderately increased in recent months in an effort to generate and keep occupancy.